bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/ExplosiveAtmosphereStandardsCompliance_35VZpD_jv1UwHKJjegrTFR/Documentation.md

-Information about compliance with regard to Explosive Atmosphere related standards
+Information about compliance with regard to explosive atmosphere related standards